TheFullStackFred/TheFullStackFred/README.md

 # 💫 About Me:

-Hello devs👋 <br>I'm a System developer at Mobility Guard Ab.<br> I have a passion for learning and exploring new technologies, and I'm always eager to expand my knowledge in the field.
+Hello devs👋 <br>I'm a System developer at Mobility Guard AB.<br> I have a passion for learning and exploring new technologies, and I'm always eager to expand my knowledge in the field.
 Aside from tech, I love to spend my free time diving, traveling, and riding my motorbike.
 It's great to connect with other developers who share similar interests!

 ## 🌐 Socials: